ericspinder/matrix/README.md

 This is the not yet working code of a java agent which is a Java Files implementation which allows users to both retrieve a URL for a remote object and serve it with an ACL security.
 It will include schemas for 'dns', 'http','https', 'log' (events from the Matrix's worker threads), 'code' (a git like repository of addressable and versioned code for use ad hoc), 'realm' (Kerberos patterned secure login service) and 'info' (the client preference and server security details)

+I've made extensive changes, really going to town on generics.
+The file objects have now have individual Keys, attributes, models, resources, and references.
+Directories extend the file object while 'named' files extend Addressed.

 An extreme 'work in progress', which has changed significantly from the initial concept but the basic classes have been settled into:

     dev.inward.matrix.Scheme extends java.net.URLStreamHandler